15+ Eye-catching Flowers that Start with H With Pictures

 Hollyhock

-They come in shades of yellow, red, pink, and white, on the other hand, the stems of hollyhocks are mainly used as firewood, and its roots are used medicinally.
+They come in shades of yellow, red, pink, and white.
+The stems of hollyhocks are mainly used as firewood, and its roots are used medicinally.

 Whether you want them to grow outdoors or indoors, they bloom best in full sunlight, at least 6-8 hours daily.